-(2) It is an effective method to reduce the deformation of some complex dies by adopting the step cooling quenching method, which can significantly reduce the thermal stress and microstructure stress during the quenching process.
+The step cooling quenching method is an effective way to reduce deformation in some complex dies by significantly reducing thermal stress and microstructure stress during the quenching process.

 7. Improving heat treatment process and reducing heat treatment deformation of die